sylaspg/grasp-continuum/README.md

   - `rwfnestimate` Added: Dedicated method for initial estimation of the radial wave function for continuum electron
   - `grasptest/continuum` Added: new example for electron-argon scattering (_d_-wave calculation)
   - `README` Updated: most sections, the most important updates for _User guide_ and _Theoretical background_
+  - `rmcdhf` Now, the energy of the continuum electron should be entered as a positive value (or zero)
   - Several minor code and test-cases improvements

 - **2024-06-25** (Initial release)